SchoolOfCode/workshop_css-variables/README.md

 - main-text-size: 12px
 - border-radius: 10px

+### Task 2

-2. Now use the variables you've just made in the following places in your CSS (the appearance of the website in the browser should still look the same after you've swapped in the variables):
+Now use the variables you've just made in the following places in your CSS (the appearance of the website in the browser should still look the same after you've swapped in the variables):